shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 So some people will always complain, and while their opinions may have merit, it does not imply the language is not otherwise decent and usable.
 One cannot afford to [completely rewrite](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/) the whole codebase in the trendiest language every month or even every year (although gradual conversions are a less suicidal option), so many languages will linger on due to legacy.

+### How can I handle several different tasks / events (e.g: replying networking requests) at the same time?

+You likely want an [event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming) approach using an events / asynchronous library or framework.
+Some examples for those are:

+1. [libuv](https://en.wikipedia.org/wiki/Libuv) and the older [libevent](https://en.wikipedia.org/wiki/Libevent) for C.
+2. [Twisted](https://en.wikipedia.org/wiki/Twisted_%28software%29) (which may be somewhat baroque), and [asyncio](https://docs.python.org/3/library/asyncio.html) for Python.
+3. Some alternatives for Perl are listed on [this page](https://perl-begin.org/uses/multitasking/).

 ### Which music do you listen to while programming?